crdoconnor/strictyaml/FAQ.rst

 Why shouldn't I just use python code for configuration?
 -------------------------------------------------------

-This isn't `uncommon <https://docs.djangoproject.com/en/1.10/ref/settings/>`_ and can often seem like a nice, simple solution although it can have `nasty side effects <http://nedbatchelder.com/blog/201112/duplicitous_django_settings.html>`_.
+This isn't `uncommon <https://docs.djangoproject.com/en/1.10/ref/settings/>`_ and can often seem like a nice, simple solution although using a turing complete language for configuration will often have `nasty side effects <http://nedbatchelder.com/blog/201112/duplicitous_django_settings.html>`_.

 Why does using YAML (or indeed, any configuration language) avoid this?
 Because they are *less powerful* languages than python.

-While this may not intrinsically seem like a good thing (more power is better right?), it isn't:
+While this may not intrinsically seem like a good thing (more power seems better at first glance), it isn't:

  * `We need less powerful languages <http://lukeplant.me.uk/blog/posts/less-powerful-languages/>`_.
  * `Rule of least power (wikipedia) <https://en.wikipedia.org/wiki/Rule_of_least_power>`_.